How to fix Windows update error 0x80248007

 Troubleshoot Windows update error 0x80248007

 There is no single universal solution for this error code.
-I will suggest trying the recommended solutions below one by one and checking if the issue has been resolved for you.
+I suggest individually trying the recommended solutions below and checking if the issue has been resolved.

 Option 1 – Start/Restart Windows Installer service

 • Type services.msc and enter.
-This will open Services management console.
+This will open the Services management console.

 • Search for Windows Installer service and right-click on it.
 Click on Start to start this service.

-If you prefer command line to Start Windows Installer service, you can open Command prompt as administrator and type net start MSIServer to start this service.
+If you prefer the command line to Start the Windows Installer service, you can open a Command prompt as administrator and type net start MSIServer to start this service.

 Please note if this service is already have running status, you can right-click the service and click on Restart.
 This way the service will restart to clean state and any pending updates or Installation can resume.